xapp-ai/documentation/docs/development/api/cms.md

 ---
-title: Runtime RESTful API
+title: CMS API
 ---

-The runtime RESTful API is the main source of content and events push for your assistant application.
+The CMS API has both RESTful components and a GraphQL endpoint.
+It is the main source of content and events push for your assistant application and allows you to programmatically CRUD intents, handlers, and entities for a specific application.

 The base URL for OC Studio is https://api.xapp.ai but this will depend on your environment, for example if you have a single tenant instance.